 Although the Brussels World’s Fair in 1958 remains primarily a prominent event in the history of Belgium, the Hotel Metropole played a direct role in preparing the events of this fair.
 In June 1957, less than one year before the Fair, it was indeed in the Hotel Metropole’s rooms, that an inauguration cocktail for an ambitious campaign in favour of the Fair was given.

 The Hotel Metropole played an active role in “the Expo 58” wave.
-On this occasion, the hotel underwent some renovation work and around ten bedrooms were fitted out to meet the demands of the huge crowds of tourists.
+On this occasion, the city centre hotel underwent some renovation work and around ten bedrooms were fitted out to meet the demands of the huge crowds of tourists.

 During the 50s and 60s, the hotel welcomed prestigious guests like the General de Gaulle, American presidents Eisenhower, Hoover, Chancellor Adenauer, etc.